Thames Chase Community Forest provides a rich mosaic of woods, nature areas and open public spaces.

 - Hangman’s Wood

-The forest is ideal for walkers and some parts are suitable areas for horse riding.
+The forest is landscaped for wildlife, recreation and education.
+It is ideal for walkers, with some parts also suitable for horse riding.

 The visitor centre is open 10am to 5pm weekdays and weekends during the summer and 10am to 4pm in winter.
 Features include: